aditchopra18/Custom-NER-using-BiLSTM-LSTM-and-BERT-with-Attention-Mechanims/README.md

   </ul>
 </ol>

+## Conclusion
+<p>This project uses PyTorch and fine-tuning a BERT architecture for developing a NER model, specifically trained on biomedical data
+from the NCBI Disease Corpus datasets.
+The implementation of an LSTM-based architecture along with the preprocessing steps account for a model which achieves accurate identification and classification of disease names, contributing to the advancement of biomedical NLP applications.</p>

 ## Potential Problems
 While using Pytorch's AdamW optimizer with a CrossEntropyLoss function (BertForTokenClassification in-built function), the loss function can increase after a few epochs.
 This can be the result of the gradients becoming very small in the denominator, thus, increasing the training loss.

+## Potential Solutions
+One solution can be to use a variant of the PyTorch's AdamW optimizer called "AMSGrad" which adds an extra step in the process.
 ## System (Hardware) Specifications
 GPU: 6 GB Nvidia RTX 3070